Battle of Leyte Gulf: Japanese plans

-On 12 October 1944, Halsey began a series of carrier raids against Formosa and the Ryukyu Islands with a view to ensuring that the aircraft based there could not intervene in the Leyte landings.
-The Japanese command, therefore, put Shō-Gō 2 into action, launching waves of air attacks against Third Fleet's carriers.
-In what Admiral Halsey refers to as a "knock-down, drag-out fight between carrier-based and land-based air", the Japanese were routed, losing 600 aircraft in three days – almost their entire air strength in the region.
+On 12 October 1944, Halsey began a series of carrier raids against Formosa and the Ryukyu Islands with the goal of ensuring that Japanese aircraft based there could not interdict the American amphibious landings on Leyte.
+The Japanese command, therefore, put Shō-Gō 2 into action, launching waves of air attacks against the Third Fleet's carriers.
+In what Admiral Halsey refers to as a "knock-down, drag-out fight between carrier-based and land-based air", the Japanese were routed, losing roughly 600 aircraft in three days – almost their entire air strength in the region.
 Following the American invasion of the Philippines, the Japanese Navy made the transition to Shō-Gō 1.

-Shō-Gō 1 called for Vice Admiral Jisaburō Ozawa's ships—known as the "Northern Force"—to lure the main American covering forces away from Leyte.
-Northern Force would be built around several aircraft carriers, but these would have very few aircraft or trained aircrew.
-The carriers would serve as the main bait.
-As the U.S. covering forces were lured away, two other surface forces would advance on Leyte from the west.
+Shō-Gō 1 called for Vice Admiral Jisaburō Ozawa's ships—known as the "Northern Force"—to lure the American Fast Carrier Task Force away from Leyte.
+The Northern Force would be built around several IJN aircraft carriers, but these carriers would be equipped with very few aircraft or trained aircrew.
+Instead, their role was to serve as a distraction.
+As the U.S. covering forces were lured away by Ozawa's carriers, two other IJN surface fleets would advance on Leyte from the west.
 The "Southern Force" under Vice Admirals Shoji Nishimura and Kiyohide Shima would strike at the landing area via the Surigao Strait.
-The "Center Force" under Vice Admiral Takeo Kurita—by far the most powerful of the attacking forces—would pass through the San Bernardino Strait into the Philippine Sea, turn southwards, and then also attack the landing area.
+The "Center Force" under Vice Admiral Takeo Kurita—by far the most powerful of the attacking Japanese forces—would pass through the San Bernardino Strait into the Philippine Sea, turn southwards, and then also attack the landing area.

 Submarine action in Palawan Passage (23 October 1944)

 (Note: This action is referred to by Morison as 'The Fight in Palawan Passage', and elsewhere, occasionally, as the 'Battle of Palawan Passage'.)

 As it sortied from its base in Brunei, Kurita's powerful "Center Force" consisted of five battleships (Yamato, Musashi, Nagato, Kongō, and Haruna), ten heavy cruisers (Atago, Maya, Takao, Chōkai, Myōkō, Haguro, Kumano, Suzuya, Tone and Chikuma), two light cruisers (Noshiro and Yahagi) and 15 destroyers.
+The Yamato and Musashi were two of the largest warships in service at the time, each displacing more than 60,000 tons.

 Kurita's ships passed Palawan Island around midnight on 22–23 October.
 The American submarines Darter and Dace were positioned together on the surface close by.
 At 01:16 on 23 October, Darter's radar detected the Japanese formation in the Palawan Passage at a range of 30000 yd.
 Her captain promptly made visual contact.
 The two submarines quickly moved off in pursuit of the ships, while Darter made the first of three contact reports.
 At least one of these was picked up by a radio operator on Yamato, but Kurita failed to take appropriate antisubmarine precautions.